b3yond/solidarityGame/CONCEPT.md

 * hawk can command police
 * parrot can speak to all citizens on fakebook
 * raven can absolve crimes, immunize people, and issue an arrest warrant
+* Only parlamentarians can become senators
+* Senators need 2/3 by the parliament to get elected and tend to be moderate and compromising.
+* If parliament can't consent on new Senators, the old ones persist.

 parlament
 * 50 members